odoo/documentation/odoo_sh/getting_started/branches.rst

 If your changes require the update of a module, such as a change in a form view, and you want it to be performed automatically, increase the version number of the module in its manifest (*__manifest__.py*).
-The platform will then take care to perform the update.
+The platform will then take care to perform the update during which the instance will be held temporarily unavailable for maintenance reason.

 This method is equivalent to perform an upgrade of the module through the Apps menu, or through the :code:`-u` switch of